openxla/stablehlo/docs/compatibility.md

 For all ops, attributes and types that are introduced in StableHLO but are not present in MHLO, a legalization to/from upstream dialects will be maintained.
 If incompatible changes are made upstream, legalization may fail, and the mismatch will need to be handled separately by the user (i.e. the producer will want to find a way to represent the upstream op in a different way using existing StableHLO ops, and the consumer will want to handle the StableHLO op directly).

-**Proposal 1:** Add StableHLO forks of modularity ops, builtin/quant types and attributes, global ops, and additional upstream ops from future RFCs.
+**Proposal 1:** Add StableHLO forks of modularity ops, as well as builtin/quant types and attributes.
 Maintain conversion patterns to their upstream equivalents.

 ## StableHLO Versioning
 StableHLO (opset, libStablehlo and serialization format) will version in compliance with [semver](https://semver.org/) (Semantic Versioning 2.0.0), with additions and modifications described in this section.
 Serialization format will be described in a future Serialization RFC in Q4 2022.